 People Graph in Excel

-Okay, in the example, we will create a sales scorecard using the People graph.
+Okay, we will create a sales scorecard using the People graph in the example.
 If you want to track your website performance using a creative way, this type of infographic is perfect for you.

 Click on the ribbon and select the Insert tab.
 Choose the People Graph icon.
 The add-in comes with sample data, but you can replace them quickly.
 Arrange your data into two columns and select the range.
 The add-in will convert your data into a great infographic with just a few clicks.